STEGA trans rectangle.png

 Hence, our current allocation currently consists of:

-• High Vol: Systematic global macro funds with annualised returns of 20% to 40% while accepting up to 50% annualised volatility/risk.
 For astute observers, it's clear that we are taking on significantly higher magnitudes of risk in exchange for high returns.
 Such is the asymmetric nature of risk-taking which we have to accept if our goal is to pursue supernormal profits.
 There’s no free lunch.

 The Managers which we allocate to incorporate these fundamental building blocks to achieve their target returns.